cncf/wg-serverless/workflow/spec/spec-examples.md

 ```

 The state filter merges the action results into its output, and then uses outputPath to only return the greeting as its data
-output, which then becomes the data output of the workflow itsels (as it is the end state).
+output, which then becomes the data output of the workflow itself (as it is the end state).

 ```
    "Welcome to Serverless Workflow, John!"